groverj3/wgbs_snakemake/README.md

 Currently, the workflow expects multiple .fastq.gz files per sample (both R1 and R2), like is commonly received for NextSeq500 output.
 The first step concatenates them into a single fastq file for R1 and R2.
-Place the individual .fastq.gz files for R1 and R2 into subdirectories named for their sample IDs (without lane information) within the "input_data" directory.
+Place the individual .fastq.gz files for R1 and R2 into subdirectories named for their sample IDs (without lane and mate information) within the "input_data" directory.
 Once you have all the required dependencies installed run the workflow with:

 `snakemake --cores {cores_here}`